 The classic wedding toast is the rousing, funny, and slightly sentimental best man's wedding toast.
 But he doesn't have to be the only one to raise a glass to the happy couple!
 Here are the people you might want to ask to give a wedding toast, and some you might not.

-The best man's toast is the one that's most traditional and is as close to non-optional as it gets.
-He makes people laugh a little bit and maybe makes them cry when he talks about how much he loves the couple and adds some wise thoughts for their future.
+The best man's toast is the most traditional and is as close to non-optional as it gets.
+It's common for the best man (or groom's honor attendant) to make people laugh a little bit with stories about the groom that few people know about, but are still appropriate for the family to hear.
+It's also possible that he'll make a few guests cry when he talks about how much he loves the couple and shares some wise thoughts for their future.

 Why should it only be the groom's best friend who gets to tell funny stories and sweet sentiments?
-Though not traditional, it's becoming far more common for the maid of honor also to give a short wedding speech.
+Though not traditional, it's becoming far more common for the maid of honor (or bride's honor attendant) to also give a short wedding speech.
 It can be similar to the best man's but with her own personality and style.

 Who Shouldn't Give a Wedding Toast

 - Anyone who's drunk has no business on the microphone.
 Drunken wedding toasts are bound to be rambling, incoherent, and embarrassing.
 If your best man has gone overboard on cocktails, ask another groomsman to take him outside to sober up.
 With any luck, he'll be able to give an eloquent and dignified speech before the night is through.
-If you're not that lucky, then there's no reason you can't skip it.
+If not, then there's no reason you can't skip it.
 Better no speech at all than something mortifying!

 - If you're looking at your reception timeline, you may prefer to save more time for dancing, mingling, or eating, rather than having so many wedding toasts.
-Certainly, you're not required to have any at all.
+You're not even required to have any at all.
 More commonly, however, is to just have the best man's speech, saving any other tributes for the rehearsal dinner.